jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Dedication

 _This book is for the people in the open-source community.
-For the collaboration philosophy, you handed down to me.
+For the collaboration philosophy you handed down to me.
 For selflessly updating Wikipedia, writing free software, and building cool new tech for us all.
 For being the protagonists of the Computer Age.
 You gave the best education a political guy can get.
 I hope I've learned enough to write this book._

 _For the antagonists, the self-entitled delegators keeping Blockbuster—and it's Industrial Age mentality—alive, thanks for causing history to repeat itself yet again.
 I hope you learn something._